-SCFHP Cal MediConnect has a program that can help members safely use their prescription opioid medications or other medications that are frequently abused.
+SCFHP Cal MediConnect has a program that can help members safely use their prescription opioid medications and other medications that are frequently misused.
 This program is called a Drug Management Program (DMP).

-If you use opioid medications that you get from several doctors or pharmacies, we may talk to your doctors to make sure your use is appropriate and medically necessary.
-Working with your doctors, if we decide you are at risk for misusing or abusing your opioid or benzodiazepine medications, we may limit how you can get those medications.
+If you use opioid medications that you get from several doctors or pharmacies or if you had a recent opioid overdose, we may talk to your doctors to make sure your use of opioid medications is appropriate and medically necessary.
+Working with your doctors, if we decide your use of prescription opioid or benzodiazepine medications is not safe, we may limit how you can get those medications.
 Limitations may include:

-- Requiring you to get all prescriptions for those medications from one pharmacy and/or from one doctor - Limiting the amount of those medications we will cover for you abuse, or you disagree with the limitation, you and your prescriber can file an appeal.
-(To learn how to file an appeal, see Chapter 9, Section 5.3, page 172.)
+- Requiring you to get all prescriptions for those medications from certain pharmacies and/or certain doctors - Limiting the amount of those medications we will cover for you

-If we decide that one or more limitations should apply to you, we will send you a letter in advance.
+If we think that one or more limitations should apply to you, we will send you a letter in advance.
 The letter will explain the limitations we think should apply.

-You will have a chance to tell us which doctors or pharmacies you prefer to use.
-If you think we made a mistake, you disagree that you are at risk for prescription drug
+You will have a chance to tell us which doctors or pharmacies you prefer to use and any information you think is important for us to know.
+If we decide to limit your coverage for these medications after you have a chance to respond, we will send you another letter that confirms the limitations.